 · Developing guidelines on various treatment procedures for diseases like HIV, malaria, maternal-child health, malaria and cancer.

 · Supporting local and facility teams in the implementation of programs and improving on these programs.

 · Tailoring curricula for training institutions and even equipping these institutions.

-· Renovating laboratories and clinics while ensuring their infrastructure is in good shape and sustainable even for the future.
+· Renovating laboratories and clinics with roof repairs, etc. while ensuring their infrastructure is in good shape and sustainable even for the future.

 · Prompting adaptation of new innovations and adoption of new guidelines, integrated models of care and technical tools.